marbl/MetagenomeScope/README.md

 To make a long story short: when MetagenomeScope reads in FASTG, DOT, and GML files, it assumes that _these files explicitly describe all of the nodes and edges in the graph_.
-So, let's say you give MetagenomeScope the following LJA-style DOT file:
+So, let's say you give MetagenomeScope the following DOT file:

 ```dot
 digraph g {